Technology (TECH)

 TECH 4381.
 Senior Design I.

-This course is the first of a two-course sequence involving the application of technical and non-technical skills and knowledge, using a multidisciplinary team-based approach, for solving real-world problems related to product and process development.
-The topics include systematic product design, requirements analysis, material and process selection, project management, cost estimation, design documentation and presentation, prototyping, fabrication, and design test and verification.
-Prerequisite: EE 3400 or TECH 3340 or TECH 3370 or TECH 3345 any with a grade of "D" or better.
+This course provides the first part of a two-course, project-based design sequence that integrates technical and professional skills through multidisciplinary team collaboration.
+Students engage in real-world product and process development, emphasizing systematic design methods, requirements analysis, and material and manufacturing process selection.
+The course also covers project management, cost estimation, design documentation and communication, rapid prototyping and fabrication, and design testing and verification, preparing students to translate engineering concepts into practical, implementable solutions.
+Prerequisite: EE 3400 or TECH 3340 or TECH 3370 or TECH 3345 with a grade of "D" or better.

 Grade Mode: Standard Letter